kensanata/trunk/index.md

 helps you find some new people to follow.

-Please remember that we're all human and interests change and nobody promised to either an expert on these topics or to be posting exclusively about these topics.
+Please remember that we're all human and interests change and nobody promised to either be an expert on these topics or to be posting exclusively about these topics.
 And of course, people change, or leave. 🙂